siirimangus/java-basics-course/src/arraysloops/Exercises.md

 ## EX 2 - Loops + Arrays

-Create a class `ArraysAndsLoops` in this package.
+Create a class `ArraysAndLoops` in this package.

 1. Define an array which holds names of 3 fruits.
 Print the contents of the array.
-2. Define a method `String[] deletefromArray(String[] array, String value)` which would delete value from the given array.
+2. Define a method `String[] deleteFromArray(String[] array, String value)` which would delete value from the given array.
 3. Define a method `boolean existsInArray(String[] array, String value)` which would check if the given value exists in the array.
 4. Define a method `String[] addToArray(String[] array, String value, int index)` which adds a value to the specified array under the specified index.
 5. Define an empty array of size 10, which will hold `char`.
 Populate the array with the characters `v`, `k`, `a`, `s`, `d`.
 Sort the array alphabetically.